12/05 New

 of making this kind of behavior a crime.
 Most police officers that are candid

-their right mind can believe we can stamp out prostitution.
-My feeling is that
+one in their right mind can believe we can stamp out prostitution.
+My feeling

-it is not in the area of behavior that really can be controlled or should be
+is that it is not in the area of behavior that really can be controlled or

-controlled by criminal laws.
-It's consensual conduct between two or more people.
+should be controlled by criminal laws.
+It's consensual conduct between two

 http://www.sexwork.com/coalition/PoliceChiefsView.html

-is no honest need for the laws at all.
-There should be decriminalization, not
+there is no honest need for the laws at all.
+There should be decriminalization,

 nuisance street hookers who are often involved in other crimes and public